26 Best Movies to learn Japanese in 2026

 Shoplifters

 The film centers on family, but the storyline implies that family may not always be the best blood.
 In the movie, children are neglected and abused, an issue facing Japan today.
-It also shows how poverty is often overlooked and overlooked.
+It also shows how poverty is often overlooked.

 It’s easy to follow the speakers’ speech patterns and words, as their actions often follow their words.
 This movie can be helpful if you are preparing for the NAT test.